Hey there Athlete-Mom,

 Even if your delivery was as smooth as can be, it might be weeks before you feel like you can even walk around the block without breaking into a sweat — which was exactly how I felt, even though just 10 months earlier I was in the best shape of my life.

 That was no fun, so I wanted to offer some helpful information for when your doc gives you the green light.
-This is Part 1 of a two-part series, so be sure to stay tuned after you finish reading this post!
+This is Part 1 of a two-part series, so be sure to read on!

 Compassion & Patience

 First off, more than anything, be kind to yourself through this process.
 Your body just did one of the most amazing things imaginable (you know, creating and birthing a tiny human) and you need to recuperate.
 Be patient!

 Think of a past athletic endeavor that was a true reach for you — you set a PR, you went further than ever before, you hit a new benchmark.
 Most likely, your body was tired after that amazing accomplishment.
 And you most likely spent the appropriate amount of time recovering and healing; all good athletes understand the importance of that, and research backs it up, too.